Dowd, Kings snap skid with OT win over Pens

+LOS ANGELES -- It's either feast or famine for the Los Angeles Kings.

-LOS ANGELES -- Nic Dowd scored the game-winning goal at 2:37 of overtime, and the Los Angeles Kings ended their four-game skid with a 3-2 victory over the Pittsburgh Penguins on Thursday night at Staples Center.
+Nic Dowd scored the game-winning goal at 2:37 of overtime, and the Kings ended their three-game skid with a 3-2 victory over the defending Stanley Cup champion Pittsburgh Penguins on Thursday night at Staples Center.

+The Kings (5-6-0) have earned all of their wins in overtime while all of their losses have occurred in regulation.
+The win resulted in Kings coach Darryl Sutter getting his 600th career win, becoming the 14th NHL to achieve the feat.

+For Dowd, it was his first goal in an extra period and his second of the season.
+Dowd received a pass from Tanner Pearson about 10 feet in front of the net, then deked goaltender Marc-Andre Fleury before going left and dropping the puck into the net.

 For Crosby, it was his sixth goal of the season.
 He has scored in four of the five games he's played after missing the first six with a concussion.